-- inspiring

-- fun

-- comfortable

-- culturally, ethnically, gender, and socio-economically diverse
+• culturally, ethnically, gender, ... but not contrived and socio-economically diverse

 Some tips when taking photos:

 - Look for good light (outside, by a window, etc.). - Wait for moments, take plenty of shots, and choose the best moment. - Simplify-don't try to put too much in your shot.
 Focus on one subject.